The relationship between climate change and poverty

 ActionAid’s work supporting people affected by climate change

-ActionAid is working with communities across the world to develop solutions that help people adapt to the impacts of climate change, respond to natural disasters, and build resilience to climate change related extreme weather patterns.
+ActionAid is working with communities across the world to develop solutions that help people adapt to the impacts of climate change, respond to disasters, and build resilience to climate change related extreme weather patterns.

 - Training women and children on how to prepare for cyclones and protect lives and livelihoods